-Up until I shared my Blueberry and Raspberry Croissant Puff recipe, I didn’t think I’d ever had bread pudding.
-But so many people who have made it, come back to comment on Facebook, “Such delicious bread pudding!”
+Up until I shared my Croissant Bread Pudding recipe, I didn’t think I’d ever had bread pudding.
+But so many people who have made it, came back to comment on Facebook, “Such delicious bread pudding!”
 So, apparently that recipe is bread pudding.
 I had no idea.
 It did make naming this new recipe easier, though!
 Cinnamon-Raisin Bread Pudding, it is.
 And it’s also amazing.
 If you liked the fruit croissant puff, you’ll love this one, too.

 I buy cinnamon swirl bread all the time.
 Then store it in the garage refrigerator…and forget it’s there.
 I actually bought a loaf a few weeks ago, originally planned for something else, and then couldn’t remember what for.
 That turned out to be a good thing, because this bread pudding was born.